 Documents describing Germany’s national IPv6 address plan and its administration are available: DEUTSCHLAND-ONLINE INFRASTRUKTUR IPv6 Reference Manual, and European Governments Enabled with IPv6 (GEN6) IPv6 Addressing Plans.
 (The European 6NET project completed Jun 2005.
 It was followed by the 6DISS project which completed Sept 2007, and then 6DEPLOY and 6DEPLOY-2 (www.6deploy.eu) which completed Feb 2013.)

 Deliverables and Presentations under the Publications tab of the GEN6 website, which completed May 2015, provide additional material.
-The last European IPv6 project IPv6 Framework for European Governments which completed in 2018 provided examples of address plans as well as planning guidance in Guidelines and Process: IPv6 for Public Administrations in Europe and more generically in the tutorial A National-Level IPv6 Addressing Concept.
+The next European IPv6 project IPv6 Framework for European Governments which completed in 2018 provided examples of address plans as well as planning guidance in Guidelines and Process: IPv6 for Public Administrations in Europe and more generically in the tutorial A National-Level IPv6 Addressing Concept.
+Then came the European Union Internet Standards Deployment Monitoring project.

 Perhaps you need some help with your IPv6 subnet planning.
 One element of IPv6 address planning that is quite different than it was with IPv4 (and can be hard to understand just how different) is IPv6 subnet planning, as this article explains.
 Examples of different approaches to IPv6 subnet planning are given in this tutorial and this presentation.
 This excerpt from a book about IPv6 Address Planning by Tom Coffeen (referenced in part 3 of the IPv6 Training and Learning Information document in the IPv6 Training and Learning article in the Deployment section) discusses IPv6 subnet planning in detail.
 Best practices for IPv6 subnetting are given by these Best Current Operational Practices (BCOP) and Best Current Practices articles (these articles are quite similar but each provides a few additional pointers), as well as by this Réseaux IP Européens (RIPE) Network Coordination Centre (NCC) RIPE-690 IPv6 prefix assignment for end-users BCOP article.
 IETF RFC documents (RFC 3531 and RFC 5375) provide in-depth technical recommendations.
 This article provides a useful perspective on IPv6 subnet planning, plus pointers to some tools, while this article describes IPv6 subnet planning for Linux systems.